evo-design/evo/README.md

 Evo uses the [StripedHyena architecture](https://github.com/togethercomputer/stripedhyena) to enable modeling of sequences at a single-nucleotide, byte-level resolution with near-linear scaling of compute and memory relative to context length.
 Evo has 7 billion parameters and is trained on [OpenGenome](https://huggingface.co/datasets/LongSafari/open-genome), a prokaryotic whole-genome dataset containing ~300 billion tokens.

-We describe Evo in the papers [“Sequence modeling and design from molecular to genome scale with Evo”](https://www.science.org/doi/10.1126/science.ado9336) and [“Semantic mining of functional _de novo_ genes from a genomic language model”](TODO).
+We describe Evo in the paper [“Sequence modeling and design from molecular to genome scale with Evo”](https://www.science.org/doi/10.1126/science.ado9336).

+We describe Evo 1.5 in the paper [“Semantic mining of functional _de novo_ genes from a genomic language model”](https://www.biorxiv.org/content/10.1101/2024.12.17.628962).
+We used the Evo 1.5 model to generate [SynGenome](https://evodesign.org/syngenome/), the first AI-generated genomics database containing over 100 billion base pairs of synthetic DNA sequences.

 We provide the following model checkpoints:
 | Checkpoint Name                        | Description |